Zicore/CrossoutMarket/README.md

 ## Stats and Descriptions
 We basically unpack the game files and read them.

+FAQ
 ===
-FAQ

 Q: I don't find the part that reads the data from the market in your repo.

 A: It's not part of the repository and not open source (yet), since we don't want that anyone plays with the games memory, also you could get banned for doing so.

+&nbsp;

+Q: Do you have an API for your data?

+A: Not yet, but we are making an API in near future.

+&nbsp;

 Q: Can you implement feature XYZ.

-A: We are allways open for suggestions, but we also have our own ideas and todo lists.
+A: Sure, we are allways open for suggestions, but we also have our own ideas and todo lists and we are working on this project in our free time.

+&nbsp;

+Q: Where do I find the game files.

+A: They are in the Crossout installation folder, you just need to unpack them.
+Contact us for more information.